vakabus/gcopdd/README.md

 ## Description of repository structure

-* `graal`, `mx` and `PLuG` subdirectories are dependencies included as submodules
+* `graal`, `mx` and `PLuG` subdirectories are dependencies included as submodules.
+Documentation of basic Graal internals can be found [here](docs/graal_internals.md).
 * `blood` is our code specifying instrumentation.
 Code from here is compiled and injected into Graal compiler.
+It's idea is documented [here](docs/blood.md).
-* `tests` contains simple test applications we can test the compiler on
+* `tests` contains simple test applications that we can test the compiler on
 * `docs` is for documentation
 * `tools` contains scripts that can be used in conjunction with the instrumented compiler for convenience